 Welcome to the Department of Sociology and Anthropology

-The Bill Hanson Memorial Scholarship was established to celebrate the life of a member of the sociology faculty.
+Various scholarships are available to students in anthropology and sociology.
+In particular, the Bill Hanson Memorial Scholarship was established to celebrate the life of a social activist and beloved member of the sociology faculty.

-Students in the department has information about student aides in the department, student representatives to the department, and the Sociology and Anthropology club (SOAN) maintained by sociology and anthropology majors.
+Students in the department has information about student aides in the department, student representatives to the department, and the Sociology and Anthropology club (SoAn), organized and run by sociology and anthropology students.